-T Coronae Borealis, also known as T CrB or the 'Blaze Star', last brightened in 1946, and astronomers have predicted it could brighten again between now and September 2024.
+T Coronae Borealis, also known as T CrB or the 'Blaze Star', last brightened in 1946, and astronomers initially predicted it would brighten again by September 2024.

-T CrB is a recurring nova, a star that brightens due to a physical interaction between two stars in a binary system, one a red giant and one a white dwarf.
+T CrB is a recurring nova, a star that brightens due to an interaction between two stars in a binary system, one a red giant and one a white dwarf.

 Gemma isn’t far from T CrB, 1° south-southeast of mag. +4.1 Epsilon (ε) Coronae Borealis.
 If the backward C pattern looks a little ‘off’, then the outburst is under way.